edburns/blog-jekyll/_posts/2020-07-07-wsl2-external-vhdx.md

 With help from WSL2 Twitter celebrity [Craig Loewen](https://twitter.com/craigaloewen) I used this process to get my lost commits.

+If you don't already have WSL2, you should totally get it.
+Get started at &lt;[https://aka.ms/install-wsl](https://aka.ms/install-wsl)&gt;.
+I was a Mac user from 2007 until I joined Microsoft in June 2019.
+If not for WLS2, I'd still be a Mac user.

 ## How to Access WSL2 .vhdx on External Drive Within a Windows 10 System Image